Maddious/RiTA-DiscordBot/README.md

   * Updating to this version may corrupt your DB, Do not do this unless you have backed it up.

 ## New in 1.2.1-\*
-* New commands added (embed and bot2bot)
+* New commands added (embed, bot2bot, settings updatedb)
   * embed command allows you to change the type of message that is sent to the translation channel, in embed format or standard text.
 Standard text shows the users avatar and name instead of the bot.
   * bot2bot allows for messages sent from other bots, in non embedded format to be translated as well.
+(Due to limitation this has been implimented but is disabled for now)
+  * As the new variables above are stored in the DB, they need new Columns to be added, as such updatedb will complete these actions.
-* Major code changes, however no code implementations will change the DB so this is a safe version to update too.
+* Major code changes, new code implementations will change the DB and produce errors on first build, but this is a safe version to update to.
+Follow the below instructions.
+  * Step 1: Make a pull request and update from **Master** branch.
+    * Once you update the bot and it initializes you WILL get a db error, this is normal. (we are working on suppressing these)
+  * Step 2: `!t settings updatedb`
+    * This will throw another error but it will build the missing columns.
+    * The default value for embed is on and botbot is off.
+    * Running this multiple times will cause error to be posted to webhook chan, this is a "Value exists" error.
+Preventing you from destroying the DB
+  * Step 3: Completed, and now working.
+    * Once you have completed Step 2, the bot will have come online, but it wont have fully Initialised.
+    * To prevent a never ending loop of errors, the VERY FIRST message or command sent on the server will Initialise the DB fully.
+Meaning you will have to send that message again.
+      * Please Note Due to [Automatic dyno restarts](https://devcenter.heroku.com/articles/dynos#automatic-dyno-restarts) the first message after each restart will share the same behaviour as above.
 * Various Security vulnerabilities fixed.
 * Dev Dependencies core to this bot, the `google-transalte-api` & `google-transalte-token` & `gulp-watch`have been updated
+* `eslint` has been replaced with `babel-eslint`
+* `!t settings updatebot` Has been **DISABLED** - This is not needed as of yet and with the similarities to the `!t settings updatedb` command it may cause issues.

 ## New in 1.2.0-\*
 * No Code changes, just URL updates for New name of Bot